davidbejarcaceres/ffmpeg-cuda-useful-commands/README.md

 # Custom commands for ffmpeg video conversion (CUDA):
-Here we can find a set of commands to use in video conversion with ffmpeg and common configurations (resolution, bitrate, encoding, etc)
+Here we can find a set of commands to use in video conversion with [ffmpeg](https://ffmpeg.org/) and common configurations (resolution, bitrate, encoding, etc), some custom commands to [transcode using cuda](https://developer.nvidia.com/blog/nvidia-ffmpeg-transcoding-guide/) and [AMD AMF](https://gpuopen.com/advanced-media-framework/)

 ## Codecs (CUDA):
 ### Decoders for cuda: